An annotation by Nicolas F. Runnels, Staff Editor

 FIL, supra note 2, art.
 40.

-See Nicholas Klein et. al., National Security Risks Lead to Expanded Global Foreign Direct Investment Reviews, DLA Piper (May 11, 2020), https://www.dlapiper.com/en/czech/insights/publications/2020/05/covid19-national-security-risks-lead-to-expanded-global-foreign-direct-investment-reviews/ (“As the global economy absorbs the shock of the COVID-19 pandemic, foreign investment opportunities are expected to increase to unprecedented levels . . . .”).
-Contra UNCTAD, Investment Trends Monitor: Impact of the COVID-19 Pandemic on Global FDI and GVCs (Mar.
-26, 2020), https://unctad.org/system/files/official-document/diaeiainf2020d3_en.pdf (projecting that foreign direct investment flows could decrease by 30 to 40 percent during 2020–21 due to the COVID-19 pandemic).
+See Nicholas Klein et al., National Security Risks Lead to Expanded Global Foreign Direct Investment Reviews, DLA Piper (May 11, 2020), https://www.dlapiper.com/en/czech/insights/publications/2020/05/covid19-national-security-risks-lead-to-expanded-global-foreign-direct-investment-reviews/ [https://perma.cc/B4RS-XLGA] (“As the global economy absorbs the shock of the COVID-19 pandemic, foreign investment opportunities are expected to increase to unprecedented levels . . . .”).
+Contra U.N.
+Conference on Trade & Dev., Investment Trends Monitor: Impact of the COVID-19 Pandemic on Global FDI and GVCs (Mar.
+26, 2020), https://unctad.org/system/files/official-document/diaeiainf2020d3_en.pdf [https://perma.cc/3L2D-L68S] (projecting that foreign direct investment flows could decrease by thirty to forty percent during 2020–21 due to the COVID-19 pandemic).